fpcodegit/fp-pokedex-svelte/README.md

 Developed using [Svelte](https://svelte.dev/)

-Simple UI with 2 sides, the left one shows a list of pokemons after loading from server plus 2 buttons to navigate between pages and the right side shows the detail of the pokemon after is clicked from the list on the left.
+Simple UI with 2 sides, the left one shows a list of pokemons after loading from server plus 2 buttons to navigate between pages, and the right side shows the detail of the pokemon after is clicked from the list on the left.

 #####Deploy instructions
 ######Heroku: